The most dangerous creatures in UK waters

 Weaver fish

 This fish comes in two varieties, the greater and lesser weaver fish.
 The greater version inhabits deeper waters and is rarely encountered anywhere near the coast, but the lesser weaver comes right up to the shore during the warmer months and likes to hide in the rocks near the beach.
 On its back are a series of spines that contain venom, and since this fish likes to swim close to the sand it makes it easy to step on.
-The venom will shoot up through the spines when they make contact with something and pump right into your skin.
+The venom will shoot up through the spines when it makes contact with something and pump right into your skin.
 The venom isn’t very strong and only the elderly or anyone very small would be at risk, but it can cause a sting similar to the feeling of a bee sting, just with much more swelling.

 Conger eel

-These huge fish can grow up to 100 kg in weight and a maximum length of 3 meters, though the average fully grown size is 1.5 to 2 meters.
+These huge fish can grow up to 100 kg in weight and have a maximum length of 3 meters, though the average fully grown size is 1.5 to 2 meters.
 They aren’t aggressive by nature and will rarely attack someone, but if they do their weight and jaw strength could cause a very serious wound indeed.
 They only seem to ever attack as a last resort which often includes biting people after they have been caught fishing.

 Crabs